7 Best Investment Brokers In Ireland for 2026

 What Is the Difference Between Direct Irish Regulation and EU Passporting?

 Direct Central Bank of Ireland regulation means the broker holds an Irish licence and falls entirely under Irish regulatory oversight.
-Only Interactive Brokers Ireland and Davy Select offer this on our list.
+Only Davy Select offers this on our list.
 These firms must comply with CBI requirements, face Irish regulatory inspections, and provide recourse through Irish authorities if issues arise.

 EU passporting allows brokers regulated in one European country to offer services across the EU under their home country's supervision.
-For example, eToro and Trading 212 are regulated by CySEC in Cyprus, while DEGIRO operates under Dutch AFM supervision.
+For example, eToro and Trading 212 are regulated by CySEC in Cyprus, IG operates under German BaFin supervision, and DEGIRO under Dutch AFM supervision.
 These firms must meet MiFID II standards but answer to their home regulator, not the CBI.

 Does Investor Protection Differ?